michelled/weavly.org/src/resources/weavly-for-keyboard-users.md

 * Press “Tab” key to go to the next interactive item in the Weavly coding environemnt.
 * Press “Shift” + “Tab” keys to go back to the previous interactive item in the Weavly coding environemnt.
 * Press “Spacebar” or “Enter” to select an item.
-* Use arrow keys to move between the options on a menu or adjust the speed of your program.
+* Use arrow keys to move between the options on a menu.
 * Press the “Esc” key to exit any open menus.

 ### Tab order